jkeam/openshift-taxi/README.md

-# The Really Great Taxi App
+# The Great Taxi App

 ## About